wangechi01-a/Whiteboard-Agentic-System/README.md

 # Agentic Whiteboard Application
-This is an intelligent whiteboard application that combines traditional drawing tools with AI agents powered by Google Gemini for assistance and document analysis.
+I created this intelligent whiteboard tool to empower remote teams, educators, and learners with a collaborative space that blends traditional drawing with AI Assistant support.
+By integrating agents like a visual analyzer, document assistant, and tutor, the tool helps users brainstorm, explain, and structure ideas more efficiently—making meetings, planning sessions, and study workflows smarter and more interactive.
 ## Features

 ### Core Whiteboard Features